kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 If I could reach out and touch it, it would feel like matte keyboard keys or cool glass beneath my fingertips.
 Or even the violent burn of a laptop fan sitting atop my lap for hours.
 Digital devices are eerily quiet in the real world; there’s a stillness in spending time with them, punctuated by mechanical clicks and featherlight taps.
 If I really listened closely, I would admit the internet is terribly loud.
 Everyone is talking or has something to scream into the abyss.
 There’s always music playing from another room.
 I’m trying to say something too, scattered in comments and short texts, but I’m not sure I want anyone to listen.

 In the early days, I wrought internet pixels with my bare hands.
 Endless creative freedoms spilled out from the world wide web, and I would be a lesser creator, writer, and technologist without it all.
 I studied design through photoshopped graphics and gifs of my favorite shows: here, art thrived as the manipulation of media.
 I learned literature through the retold fantasies of anonymous authors; fiction belonged to the fans who wrote it.
-I coded fragments of websites in between closed brackets and curly braces, building a second home in my cozy little corner of the interwebs.
+I wrought fragments of websites in between closed brackets and curly braces, building a second home in my cozy little corner of the interwebs.

 I lived in universes that weren’t mine and generously borrowed inspiration.
 The internet was a haven for culture, to seek comfort outside of oneself and invite stories into psychic reality.
 There is an intimacy in people and places I knew from all the time I spent with them inside my head.
-I made the fiction real on my terms: I designed photo edits with a few thousand engagements and posted stories with dozens of comments.
+I made the fiction real on my terms: I designed photo edits for engagement and posted stories with comments.
 The anonymity granted me respite from gossip and recognition.
 I found a simple pride in creating for strangers.
 Something I made mattered to people other than myself, and I craved that rush of validation; I didn’t know where else to find it.
 It was like someone was paying attention.

 If I could reach out and touch it, I’d pull back and see my fingerprints all over it too.